hbliu/QDCMR/README.md

 >*   __-Xmx1024m:__ Use maximum memory for 1024M.
 >*   __-R:__ For region and raw chromatin modification data.
 >*   __RegionFile:__ The file path for the import region data (File format is bed).
->*   __ReadFolder:__ The folder path including the raw read files of Chromatin Modifications by ChIP-Seq (Read file formatfor is bed).
+>*   __ReadFolder:__ The folder path including the raw read files of Chromatin Modifications by ChIP-Seq (Read file format for is bed).
 >*   __ResultFolder:__ The folder path for the export of analysis results of QDCMR.
->*   __SD:__ Standard Deviation--the standard deviation of probablity model for DCMR threshold.
+>*   __SD:__ Standard Deviation--the standard deviation of probability model for DCMR threshold.
 >*   __Expand Length:__ Applicable to the single-terminal sequencing data.
 User can select or input the suitable length of sequence represented by each read.
 Each read is expanded to the length firstly, and then mapped to corresponding region.
 >*   __Bin Size:__ The unit of region segment.
 The default value is 1 bp meaning the total read number in each region is normalized by the region length.
->*   __Depth Normalization:__ (YES or NO,YES--In Depth Normalization,NO--Don't Depth Normalization)Considering the different sequencing depth of ChIP-Seq files, the read number is further normalized by the total read number of the given ChiP-Seq file relative to the mean of the total read numbers of the all used ChiP-Seq files.
+>*   __Depth Normalization:__ (YES or NO,YES--In Depth Normalization, NO--Don't Depth Normalization)Considering the different sequencing depth of ChIP-Seq files, the read number is further normalized by the total read number of the given ChiP-Seq file relative to the mean of the total read numbers of the all used ChiP-Seq files.

 Format guide